scheibling/iTop-SharepointAPI/README.md

 The script is then designed to work on the Application Solution part of iTop.
 For each AS, it gets the current ID of the site, passes it onto a display script which displays the data inline on a tab calles Sharepoint Files.
 This can be expanded to work with other CIs, like Servers, Computers etc.

+# What languages are there?
+So far English and French, more to come!

 # How do I use it?
 - Download, unpack and insert the module into your iTop-extensions Folder
 - Download your WSDL-file from Sharepoint online (usually sharepoint.url/subsite/_vti_bin/Lists.asmx?WSDL), place it in the extension folder